 IES Abroad’s mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 That is why we partnered with the the Gaiety School of Acting-The National Theatre School of Ireland.

-The National Theater School of Ireland-Gaiety School of Acting (NTSI-GSA) is Dublin’s premier acting school.
-The policy of NTSI-GSA is to train you for the theater, film, and television industries by providing you with conservatory-like professional training taught by local acting instructors.
+The National Theatre School of Ireland-Gaiety School of Acting (NTSI-GSA) is Dublin’s premier acting school.
+The policy of NTSI-GSA is to train you for the theatre, film, and television industries by providing you with conservatory-like professional training taught by local acting instructors.

-Joseph Dowling, the internationally recognized theater director, founded the school in 1986.
-In addition to earning 3 credits through the required IES Abroad course, you earn 16 credits by completing a set curriculum, as you are fully immersed in NTSI-GSA, participating in courses with other Irish and international students.
+Joseph Dowling, the internationally recognized theatre director, founded the school in 1986.
+In addition to earning 3 credits through the required IES Abroad course, you earn an additional 12-16 credits by completing a set curriculum at NTSI-GSA, where you may participate in other courses with Irish and international students.

-The Spring semester begins in early January with courses at the NTSI-GSA, and an IES Abroad theater course (3 credits) that focuses on the theatre of Northern Ireland, running consecutively.
+The Spring semester begins in early January with courses at the NTSI-GSA, and an IES Abroad theatre course (TH362 Northern Exposure - 3 credits) that focuses on the theatre of Northern Ireland, running consecutively.
 NTSI-GSA coursework ends in late March.
 The IES Abroad course then continues on until mid-April, culminating in a performance project.

 The academic experience at the NTSI-GSA is unique because you follow a set curriculum, which all first-year students at the school complete.
 However, as the standard program at the NTSI-GSA is comprised of only two years, the courses in the first-year track are equivalent to intermediate courses.
 A variety of topics are explored in each discipline.